alizaoa/awaken_benchmark/source/measurements.rst

 - **Normal operation**: the following King Plains turbines were shut down the whole time on 24 August 2023: WIT_USKPL_SS001_WT011, WIT_USKPL_SS001_WT029, and WIT_USKPL_SS001_WT079.

-- **Curtailment**: we provide a 1-Hz time series, for each King Plains turbine, with a binary flag to indicate derated/curtailed operation.
+- **Curtailment**: we provide a 1-minute time series, for each King Plains turbine, with a binary flag to indicate derated/curtailed operation.
 1 = derated, 0 = normal.

-- **Yaw misalignment**: we provide a 1-Hz time series, for each King Plains turbine, of the yaw misalignment.
+- **Yaw misalignment**: we provide a 1-minute time series, for each King Plains turbine, of the yaw misalignment.

+- **Wind speed**: we provide a 1-minute time series, for each King Plains turbine, of the wind speed as measured by the nacelle anemometers.

+- **Wind direction**: we provide a 1-minute time series, for each King Plains turbine, of the wind direction as measured by the nacelle anemometers.

+- **Power**: we provide a 1-minute time series, for each King Plains turbine, of the power produced by each turbine.